We help solve social problems.

 CAREMAKERS FOUNDATION

 The Home Depot Canada Foundation sought to create a signature program that would address a critical social issue and establish itself as a national charity of choice.
 Youth homelessness, a pervasive problem undermining the health, education, and future of vulnerable young people in Canada, was chosen as the focus.
 Impakt engaged Home Depot executives, associates, communities, and homeless youth to assess the issue's impact.
 This collaborative effort, supported by advisory councils and a youth homelessness symposium, led to the creation of the Orange Door Project.
-Since 2014, the Home Depot Canada Foundation has invested over $50 million in preventing and ending youth homelessness, supporting 120 local organizations across the country.
+Since 2014, the Home Depot Canada Foundation has invested over $50 million in preventing and ending youth homelessness and has committed $125 million by 2030.